 For the fifth session, the cohort reflected on their time in the series to date.
-They thought about stand-out moments from each of the sessions, discussing lingering ideas and questions that were not addressed in the sessions or that developed postsession.
+They thought about stand-out moments from each of the sessions, discussing lingering ideas and questions that were not addressed in the sessions or that developed post-session.
 Many in the cohort told stories of other memories that they encountered when they revisited the galaxy of stars that Alicia Mullikin introduced them to in Session 3.
 They thought about the memory game in Session 4 and how they felt about engaging images of dead marine mammals.
 After reflecting on the sessions, the cohort thought about how the lessons learned throughout the series might apply to their life and work now and in the future.
 The participants discussed ideas about the complicated and harmonious magic held in collaborative work.
-They brought up past moments where they were exposed to new frameworks and experiences that might not have happened if not for collaboration.
-The session ended with brainstorming ideas about the entire series.
+They brought up past moments where collaboration has been unethical and harmful, as well as moments where they were exposed to new frameworks and experiences that might not have happened if not for collaboration.
+The session ended with brainstorming ideas about future projects in which they could exercise some of the ideas shared throughout the entire series.